 As a real estate agent, you’re always aware of the sometimes overwhelming pressures your clients experience when purchasing a home.
 It is very common for a client to experience frustration and confusion associated with the heaps of paperwork that must be signed.
 Many buyers are also unaware of all of the fees.

 Homebuyers often overlook and misunderstand owner’s title insurance when closing on their transaction.
 Owner’s title insurance provides great value to homebuyers.
 As a key advisor to your clients, you must be able to address the values of owner’s title insurance as well as the dangers they may accrue without it.

 Owner’s title insurance is what protects a homebuyers property interest.
 Similar to how lenders require a lender’s title insurance policy, homebuyers obtain title insurance to protect their legal claims to a property.

 As an example, there may be a case where a client purchases a home from a builder, but the builder failed to provide payment to the roof contractor.
 Still expecting a payment, the roof contractor files a lien against the property.
 With the absence of owner’s title insurance, the client is responsible for the payment of the roof out of pocket.
 This is just one of many unforeseen possibilities a homebuyer may experience without owner’s title insurance.
 Owner’s title insurance ensures your client’s protection from certain legal or financial responsibilities.

-Fortunately, owner’s title insurance protects home buyers financially.
-With the one-time fee when closing, homebuyer can be at ease knowing that their home is protected against any unknown defects that may cause a financial loss.
+Fortunately, owner’s title insurance protects homebuyers financially.
+With the one-time fee when closing, homebuyers can be at ease knowing that their home is protected against any unknown defects that may cause a financial loss.

 Agents are encouraged to direct questions to Mathis Title.